Packaging waste statistics

 Reusable packaging is only counted once in its lifetime and not after every refilling and purchase trip.

-The recycling or recovery rates are the total quantity of recycled or recovered materials divided by the total quantity of generated packaging waste.
+The recovery rates are the total quantity of recovered materials divided by the total quantity of generated packaging waste.

 - Waste statistics, see: